Valenrieu/baby_step_giant_step/README.md

+# Baby step giant step algorithm

+##Introduction
+This repository is an implementation of the baby step giant step algorithm (Daniel Shanks) to compute the discrete logarithm in a cyclic group.
+See https://en.wikipedia.org/wiki/Baby-step_giant-step for more informations.

+## Usage
 babys_giants.py file implements baby step giant step algorithm.
 There is also a function called inv_mod to compute modular inverse of two integers.